prody/ProDy/doc/examples/select/contacts.rst

 <Selection: "index 226 227 2...
 1358 1359 1362" from Copy of 1zz2 selection "protein" (93 atoms; 1 coordinate sets, active set index: 0)>

-This method is 20 times faster than the one in the previous part, but it is limited to selecting only contacting atoms (any selection arguments cannot be passed).
-Again, it should be noted that :class:`Contacts` does not update the KDTree that it uses, so it is good if protein coordinates does not change between selections.
+This method is 20 times faster than the one in the previous part, but it is limited to selecting only contacting atoms (other selection arguments cannot be passed).
+Again, it should be noted that :class:`Contacts` does not update the KDTree that it uses, so it should be used if protein coordinates does not change between selections.